HamSCI/MSQP/Research Questions.md

    - How does it changes with wavelenght, Tx-Rx distance, meteor velocity?
 3. What is the minimum size of amateur radio station needed to work meteor scatter operations?
 4. How do we distinguish meteor scatter communications from other propagation modes?
-   1. What percentage of reported meteor scatter QSOs are actually meteor scatter?
-   2. What percentage are the other modes?
+   i.
+What percentage of reported meteor scatter QSOs are actually meteor scatter? ii.
+What percentage are the other modes?
 5. Compare astronomical observations with amateur radio observations

 ## Secondary Research Questions